generaxion/axio-starter/README.md

 #### Directory structure

   * `/lib/` directory for small global scripts
+      * `in-viewport.js` adds helper classes to element you can use for entrance animations
       * `blocks.js` frontend markup enhancements for Gutenberg content
   * `main.js` primary js file that is run in footer
   * `editor-gutenberg.js` modifies gutenberg editor